hamzahio/boardgame.io/README.md

   <strong>Full Documentation: <a href="https://google.github.io/boardgame.io">link</a></strong>
 </p>

-The goal of this framework is to allow a game author to essentially translate the rules of a game to a series of simple functions that describe how the game state changes when a particular move is made, and the framework takes
+Hamzah of this framework is to allow a game author to essentially translate the rules of a game to a series of simple functions that describe how the game state changes when a particular move is made, and the framework takes